-1. Develop a comprehensive understanding of the structure, participants,

-- 2. Analyze financial markets, including stock markets, bond markets, and foreign exchange markets. - 3.
+- 1. Develop a comprehensive understanding of the structure, participants, and functions of the financial services industry, including banks, investment firms, and insurance companies. - 2.
+Analyze financial markets, including stock markets, bond markets, and foreign exchange markets. - 3.
 Apply the concepts of code of conduct and self-regulation in entrepreneurial business of merchant banking. - 4.
 Evaluate the regulatory environment of financial services.